Planning to Study Abroad?

 Institutional aid may not be used for the Exploration Study Program.

-December 10th is before the semester is over, how will I take my finals?
+If the departure dates is before the semester is over, how will I take my finals?

 All students on the Greece Exploration Study have been approved to take their finals early.